tfabris/CrowCam/README.md

   them to the clipboard, they will be in the file you're about to download.
   Press OK.
 - The Credentials screen should now show your credentials.
-Locate the its "download" icon on the right side of the screen (a small downard-pointing arrow).
+Locate the "download" icon on the right side of the screen (a small downard-pointing arrow).
 Press that icon.
+It should download a client secret file.
 - Rename the file that you downloaded to "client_id.json"
 - Place the file in the same directory as these script files.